NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Related Work

-Over the recent years there have been a surge of works on conversational artificial intelligence (ConvAI). \textit{Task-oriented dialogue systems} are typically divided into several sub modules, including user intent detection~\cite{DBLP:conf/interspeech/LiuL16, DBLP:conf/naacl/GangadharaiahN19}, dialogue state tracking~\cite{DBLP:conf/acl/MrksicSWTY17, DBLP:conf/asru/RastogiHH17, DBLP:conf/sigdial/HeckNLGLMG20}, dialogue policy learning~\cite{DBLP:conf/emnlp/PengLLGCLW17, DBLP:conf/acl/SuGMRUVWY16}, and response generation~\cite{DBLP:conf/inlg/DusekNR18, DBLP:conf/emnlp/WenGMSVY15}.
+\textit{Task-oriented dialogue systems} are typically divided into several sub modules, including user intent detection~\cite{DBLP:conf/interspeech/LiuL16, DBLP:conf/naacl/GangadharaiahN19}, dialogue state tracking~\cite{DBLP:conf/asru/RastogiHH17, DBLP:conf/sigdial/HeckNLGLMG20}, dialogue policy learning~\cite{DBLP:conf/emnlp/PengLLGCLW17, DBLP:conf/acl/SuGMRUVWY16}, and response generation~\cite{DBLP:conf/inlg/DusekNR18, DBLP:conf/emnlp/WenGMSVY15}.
 More recent approaches begin to build unified models that bring the pipeline together~\cite{DBLP:conf/acl/ChenCQYW19, DBLP:journals/corr/abs-2005-00796}. \textit{Conversational recommendation} focus on combining the recommendation system with online conversation to capture user preference~\cite{DBLP:conf/recsys/FuXZZ20, DBLP:conf/sigir/SunZ18, DBLP:conf/cikm/ZhangCA0C18}.
-Previous works mostly focus on learning the agent side policy to ask the right questions and make accurate recommendations, such as~\cite{DBLP:conf/nips/LiKSMCP18, DBLP:conf/emnlp/KangBSCBW19, DBLP:journals/corr/abs-2006-00184, DBLP:conf/kdd/LeiZ0MWCC20, DBLP:journals/corr/abs-2005-12979, DBLP:conf/recsys/PenhaH20}.
+Previous works mostly focus on learning the agent side policy to ask the right questions and make accurate recommendations, such as~\cite{DBLP:journals/corr/abs-2006-00184, DBLP:conf/kdd/LeiZ0MWCC20, DBLP:journals/corr/abs-2005-12979, DBLP:conf/recsys/PenhaH20}.
 Chit-Chat~\cite{adiwardana2020towards,roller2020recipes} is the most free form dialogue but almost with no knowledge grounding or state tracking.
 Both existing task-oriented, conversational recommendation systems have a pre-defined system ontology as a representation connected to the back-end database.
 The ontology defines all entity attributes as slots and the option values for each slot.
-In existing datasets, such as the DSTC challenges~\cite{DBLP:journals/aim/WilliamsHRTBR14}, Multi-WOZ~\cite{DBLP:conf/emnlp/BudzianowskiWTC18}, MGConvRex~\cite{DBLP:journals/corr/abs-2006-00184}, etc, the utterances from the users mostly follow the system ontology to make responses.
+In existing datasets, such as the DSTC challenges~\cite{DBLP:journals/aim/WilliamsHRTBR14}, Multi-WOZ~\cite{DBLP:conf/emnlp/BudzianowskiWTC18}, MGConvRex~\cite{DBLP:journals/corr/abs-2006-00184}, etc, the utterances from the users mostly closely follow the system ontology.
 While in task-oriented dialogue systems, parsing the user utterances into dialogue states is more on hard matching, in conversational recommendation systems soft matching is more encouraged since the user preferences are more salient and diverse in this type of conversations.
-In this work, we encourage implicit reasoning of grounded system ontology for both hard and soft matching to maximize the freedom from the user side.